-Although hot and sour soup is very popular in China, it is now readily available in Chinese restaurants in most countries.
+Four steps to authentic hot and sour soup!
+It is very popular in China and Taiwan and now readily available in Chinese restaurants in most countries.
 This is a quick and easy guide to an authentic Szechuan soup using ingredients you may already have in your pantry.

 Cooking 10 mins